 Another thing to keep your eyes out for: Aces.
 Aces don’t have a place on the tableau, so you won’t be able to stack them in the seven main piles.
 When you come across an Ace, simply send it straight to the foundation.
 Once you have an Ace in the foundation, you can start stacking cards of the same suit on top, starting with two.

 Now that you know how to play solitaire, we’ve got a few tricks up our sleeve.

 As with any game, the more you play solitaire, the quicker you’ll be able to finish the game.
 There are a few tricks to playing solitaire that may help you with your organization process and decision making.

 The big reveal.
 It’s best to start a game with the initial goal of revealing each of the hidden cards on the tableau.
 The more cards you uncover, the more options you’ll have when planning your moves.

 Think carefully.
 You may run into a few tough decisions throughout the game, notably when you have a few possible moves available to you.
 Let’s say there’s two red Queens on the table, which do you stack on top of the black King?
 It’s always best to go for the card that’s sitting on top of the most hidden cards.

 Patience is key.
 The biggest asset you have in a game of solitaire is patience.
 The game makes you think carefully and make educated guesses when plotting your moves.
 Moving around cards without a thought may back you into a corner and force you to restart the hand.
 Study each card carefully before moving and remember: it’ll cost you points to undo moves!

 Put Your Skills To The Test

-Ready to try out what you learned?
+Feeling confident about how to play solitaire?
 Play a game of solitaire to test your knowledge!